COVID-19 Fraud: New Taxpayer Protection Taskforce

 This question can apply to all walks of life and is not hard to answer.
 We are taught as children how to deal with mistakes: acknowledge them, apologise and learn from it so that it doesn’t happen again.
 It cannot be right to consistently provide caveated and diluted apologies and then carry on with the practice that led to the mistake in the first place.
 I do not mean to be flippant, and I acknowledge that it is not simple to implement change within such a huge organisation, but the current practise is not good enough.
 In Mrs O’Connor’s case, the investigation was limited to after she was diagnosed (it reportedly did not look into the repeated misdiagnoses) - this surely must be incredibly frustrating to the family.
 Mr O’Connor made his feelings clear “It just doesn’t seem serious – it just comes across as if s*** happens”.

 This common approach to investigations is partly attributable to lack of resource.
 But it is in no small part due to fear.
-As Kate Rohde recently wrote, often when patients are striving to discover the truth, they are met with fear and a lack of transparency.
+Often when patients are striving to discover the truth, they are met with fear and a lack of transparency.
 That fear and lack of transparency comes from the stigma that can be attached to medical accidents.
 This is, in part, because of a lack of understanding of what the law is.
 This creates fear of the unknown that can leave medics feeling isolated, distressed and even, very regrettably, shamed.
 When those feelings expand to be organisational, you get a locked-down environment of corporate damage limitation.

 The aim must be to avoid, not fear mistakes and as James Titcombe has campaigned, to “prioritise safety over fear”.
 As a loved one wanting answers, Mr O’Connor confirmed he is “not out to nail anybody, crucify anyone, I can’t change the past – just God forbid if anything happened to anyone else.”